Annealed almost periodic entropy: Annealed almost periodic entropy

-If $\phi$ is a state on $\A$, then Lemma~\ref{lem:use-of-spherical} asserts that the normalized volumes in the definition of AP entropy may be replaced with normalized surface-area measures on spheres.
-If $\phi$ is a normalized completely positive map for some $k > 1$, then this lemma may be applied to $\langle \phi,\cdot\rangle$.
-Our next result generalizes that lemma in two ways.
-First, it is a version for annealed AP entropy along a random AP sequence, which once again recovers the previous version if the sequence is deterministic.
-Secondly, it allows $k > 1$ by introducing the Haar measures on the sets $\rm{U}(k,d_n)$ of orthonormal tuples (see Appendix~\ref{sec:lin-alg} for this notation).
-These are precisely the tuples whose types are unital.
+Our next result generalizes Lemma~\ref{lem:use-of-spherical} in two ways.
+First, it is a version for annealed AP entropy along a random AP sequence.
+Secondly, it allows $k > 1$ by introducing the Haar measures on the sets $\bf{U}(k,d_n)$ of orthonormal tuples (see Appendix~\ref{sec:lin-alg} for this notation): these are the tuples whose types are unital.

 \begin{lem} Let $\phi \in \B(\A,\rmM_k)_+$ be unital, and let $\cal{O}$ be any base of neighbourhoods around $\phi$ in $\S_k^\rm{u}(\A)$.
 Then